The year 2021 is a year I will never forget. To get home to Chiang Mai.

-The application itself is done online via the Thai Embassy’s website in Sweden (in my case).
-It worked largely without problems.
-You can edit the application(before sending), and if something is missing or wrong they let you attach the document to the same application later.
+The application is made online via the Thai Embassy’s website in Sweden (in my case).
+It worked mainly without problems.
+You can edit the application(before sending), and if something is missing or wrong, they will let you attach the document to the same application later.

 I had to upload a passport photo, visa and re-entry permit because I have a one-year visa.
 Vaccination certificate with information about which vaccine I received and which dates I received it.
 In addition, they wanted the insurance certificate.
 After this is done, you receive a six-digit PIN code and a confirmation email from the embassy.

-Travel information, ie paid flight tickets, hotels according to the Sha + program where a special certificate is required, as well as a receipt for 3 prepaid PCR tests during the stay in Phuket will be added to the COE application later.
-First, you must get prior approval that you are at all qualified to travel to Thailand.
+Travel information, i.e. paid flight tickets, hotels according to the Sha + program where a special certificate is required, and a receipt for three prepaid PCR tests during the stay in Phuket, will be added to the COE application later.
+First, you must get prior approval that you are qualified to travel to Thailand.

-They write that you must count on 3 office days to get a pre-approval for the Certificate of Entry.
-In my case, I received an answer already in the afternoon the same day as I sent the application.
+They write that you must count on three office days to get a pre-approval for the Certificate of Entry.
+In my case, I received an answer already in the afternoon, the same day as I sent the application.
 But it is best to be out at a good time.
-Keep in mind that there may be national holidays that make up for it as well.
+Keep in mind that there may be national holidays that make up for it.
 After pre-approval, it was quick to add a flight ticket, a receipt for paid PCR tests on-site and hotel booking.

-I did the PCR booking online and paid by credit card.
-The system selects dates based on your length of stay and.
+I made the PCR booking online and paid by credit card.
+The system selects dates based on your length of stay.
 Then you get a receipt that can be uploaded to the COE application.
-It cost 8000 baht for three PCR tests and you can choose some different locations in Phuket.
+It costs 8000 baht for three PCR tests, and you can choose some different locations in Phuket.